cancel

 Let's explore how to perform dynamic segmentation using Apache Sedona on Databricks.
 We'll use a road network dataset and segment it based on different attributes.

-Example 1: Segmenting Roads by Speed Zones
+Example 1: Segmenting Roads by Pavement Condition

 In this example, we'll segment a road network (Rte) based on pavement condition (PC):